-No interviewer expects candidates to be able to describe exactly what they will be doing in 1,820 days.
+No interviewer expects candidates to be able to describe exactly what they’ll be doing in 1,820 days.
 In fact, a truthful answer about what you hope to be doing can easily sabotage your odds of landing a job offer.

 You may be wondering “So why do interviewers insist on asking this question?”
-In this post, we will demonstrate why employers ask about your future and teach you how to craft an exceptional answer to “Where do you see yourself in 5 years?”
+In this post, we’ll demonstrate why employers ask about your future and teach you how to craft an exceptional answer to “Where do you see yourself in 5 years?”

 Why Interviewers Ask “Where Do You See Yourself in 5 Years?”

 Behavioral interview questions are standard in any job interview.
 They are important because your answers to behavioral questions say a lot about you as a person and professional.
 They are a good indicator for hiring managers to see if you would be a good fit for the job.

 Understanding why employers ask the “Where do you see yourself in 5 years?” interview question is essential for formulating an answer that will impress your interviewer.